The Lonely Giant of Tanjung Tualang

 Mining methods used by locals included traditional dulang washing (panning), using simple tools such as changkol, lampan, lanchut and water wheels, followed by the more recent hydraulic approach of applying gravel pumps and palongs.
 With these local techniques in practice, the arrival of dredges was indeed a paradigm shift.

 Originally designed in the 1880s to increase gold extraction in New Zealand mines, bucket dredges were further improved to be operated in Australia, the United States, and Canada.
 Once reaching Perak, the technology underwent some further modifications after failed attempts in 1891 and 1912.
 The first successful use of a bucket dredge was finally achieved in 1913, introduced by Malayan Tin Dredging Ltd (not to be confused with Southern Malayan Tin Dredging Ltd, its sister company) to work on minefields near Batu Gajah.

 A closer look at the bucket band, 'decorated' by shrubs and moss.

 Despite the outbreak of the first World War and international shipping restrictions, the use of these machines grew steadily, with well more than 100 dredges reported to be in operation throughout Malaya by 1929.
-In a few years time, western companies grew to producing more than two-thirds of tin ore in the country (both through open cast and dredge mining), far surpassing their local competitors.
+In a few year's time, western companies grew to producing more than two-thirds of tin ore in the country (both through open-cast and dredge mining methods), far surpassing their local competitors.